WangRongsheng/awesome-LLM-resourses/README.md

 11. [agentUniverse](https://github.com/alipay/agentUniverse): agentUniverse is a LLM multi-agent framework that allows developers to easily build multi-agent applications.
 Furthermore, through the community, they can exchange and share practices of patterns across different domains.
 12. [LazyLLM](https://github.com/LazyAGI/LazyLLM): 低代码构建多Agent大模型应用的开发工具
 13. [AgentScope](https://github.com/modelscope/agentscope): Start building LLM-empowered multi-agent applications in an easier way.
+14. [MoA](https://github.com/togethercomputer/MoA): Mixture of Agents (MoA) is a novel approach that leverages the collective strengths of multiple LLMs to enhance performance, achieving state-of-the-art results.

 ## 书籍